Web3 Strategy

 Capability Opportunity Landscape

-- Defined enterprise Web3 capability domains and institutional value areas
+- Defined enterprise Web3 capability domains across payments, liquidity, tokenization, custody, and interoperability.

-- Served executive strategy, architecture, and innovation leadership
+- Served executive strategy, architecture, innovation, and risk leadership.

 Use Case Prioritization Framework

-- Evaluated and prioritized Web3 use cases based on institutional value and feasibility
+- Evaluated Web3 use cases based on institutional value, feasibility, regulatory exposure, and enterprise readiness.

 Governance & Operating Model

-- Defined institutional decision authority, adoption gating, and risk controls
+- Defined institutional decision authority, adoption gates, pilot controls, and risk approval pathways.

 Adoption & Capability Roadmap

-- Defined phased adoption sequencing aligned with governance and capability maturity
+- Defined phased adoption sequencing aligned with governance readiness, architecture maturity, and capability value.

 Key Takeaways